 Colorful landscapes reflect the way most of us see the world.

-Through color associations (we’ll have a look at a few later), an environment develops its own personality.
+An environment develops its personality through color associations (we’ll have a look at a few later).

 5. Go Black and White

 Black-and-white photography is eye-catching.
 It draws particular attention to the many shapes and forms that make up a natural environment.

 Minimalist photography strips an image back to the bare bones of composition.